TolgAkarca/Portfolio_1/ch06/midterm/README.md

 I don't thing there is a bug.
 Also it don't have any incomplate parts

-I only use in-class materials
+I only used in-class material